-- The uncured silicone starts in two containers, Compound A and Compound B, which connects to the pumping system.
+The uncured liquid silicone starts in two containers, Compound A and Compound B, which connects to the pumping system.
 Barrel A holds the base-forming material, and Barrel B contains a catalyst.
 A metering unit automatically releases the two substances at a constant one-to-one ratio, as well as any pigmentation additive.

-- The molder can program and customize the automated injection-molding machine and have the injection setting deliver the appropriate shot size for each job.
-The platens and pistons, which align and close the mold, have settings for the temperature, pressure, injection rate and cycle time adjusted in accordance with the customer’s specifications
+The molder can program and customize the automated injection-molding machine and have the injection setting deliver the appropriate shot size for each job.
+The platens and pistons, which align and close the mold, have settings for the temperature, pressure, injection rate, and cycle time-adjusted in accordance with the customer’s specifications

-- A combination of heat and pressure applied to the liquid silicone rubber cures the material until it solidifies.
+A combination of heat and pressure applied to the liquid silicone rubber cures the material until it solidifies.
 Upon completion of the cycle, the mold opens, and the part and flashing can be removed automatically or by a worker.
 Then, the mold closes and repeats the process.

-- After the removal of the item from the mold, the post-molding process may include de-flashing, post-curing, inspection and packaging.
+After the removal of the item from the mold, the post-molding process may include de-flashing, post-curing, inspection, and packaging.

 Fabrication of LSR components requires creatively solving the problems that will invariably arise.
 Your manufacturer must have the expertise to meet this challenge, as it is critical for your production process and will save you time and money.

-- Low chance of contamination: The LSR fabrication process takes place in a closed system, which reduces the possibility of contamination because the operator does not have to touch the material, and it is not exposed to the environment.
+Low chance of contamination: The LSR fabrication process takes place in a closed system, which reduces the possibility of contamination because the operator does not have to touch the material, and it is not exposed to the environment.

-Higher level of automation: While the silicone gum rubber process is very labor intensive, LSR allows for the automation of injection equipment, tooling and ejection equipment.
+Higher level of automation: While the silicone gum rubber process is very labor intensive, LSR allows for the automation of injection equipment, tooling, and ejection equipment.
 This results in minimal labor cost to monitor the system and change out material drums.

-- Quick cycle time: The cycle time for LSR components depends on the following elements:
+Quick cycle time: The cycle time for LSR components depends on the following elements:

-- Eliminates flash and waste: Liquid silicone rubber does not produce scrap from flash because of the ability to create molds that operate flashless.
+Eliminates flash and waste: Liquid silicone rubber does not produce scrap from flash because of the ability to create molds that operate flashless.

-- The temperature of the mold and possible inserts.
+The temperature of the mold and possible inserts.

-- The temperature of the material when it reaches the mold.
+The temperature of the material when it reaches the mold.

-- The geometry of the component.
+The geometry of the component.

-- The general vulcanization characteristics.
+The general vulcanization characteristics.

-- The chemistry of the curing material.
+The chemistry of the curing material.

 Silastic LSR allows for faster curing by preheating the injection barrel and cold runner to 40-80°C.

-- Enhanced safety: The automation options make it unnecessary for operators to enter the molding area.
+Enhanced safety: The automation options make it unnecessary for operators to enter the molding area.
 Parts are removed from the injection-molding machine with conveyor belts, chutes or robots, which reduces the chances of burns or other safety concerns.

 Liquid silicone rubber injection molding provides customers with a consistent, efficient and cost-effective processing method appropriate for a wide variety of applications.

-Regardless of the industry, the liquid injection molding process allows for the fabrication of rubber parts or components that must withstand extreme conditions and make your products more effective.
+Regardless of the industry, the liquid silicone injection molding process allows for the fabrication of rubber parts or components that must withstand extreme conditions and make your products more effective.
 Industries and applications include:

 Automotive — LSR has durability, tensile strength, high thermal stability, fatigue and tear-resistance and other properties, which make it an excellent choice for components used under the hood of vehicles.
-Many OEMs and 1st and 2nd tier automotive suppliers prefer injection molding liquid silicone rubber to create a wide variety of standalone parts, including O-rings, buttons, components, gaskets and wiring harness components.
+Many OEMs and 1st and 2nd tier automotive suppliers prefer injection molding liquid silicone rubber to create a wide variety of standalone parts, including O-rings, buttons, components, gaskets, and wiring harness components.
 LSR can also be molded directly onto plastic or metal parts.

 Consumer products — The numerous properties found in liquid silicone rubber provide the raw material diversification required to manufacture a broad array of consumer products.
-These products range from kitchen bake ware and plastic showerheads to electronic gadgets and bottle dispensers.
+These products range from kitchen bakeware and plastic showerheads to electronic gadgets and bottle dispensers.

-- Specialty applications — The numerous types and grades of liquid silicone rubber makes the material suitable for a wide range of other uses, including:
+Specialty applications — The numerous types and grades of liquid silicone rubber makes the material suitable for a wide range of other uses, including:

 Valves and gauges

-- Membranes and seal rings
+Membranes and seal rings

-- Irrigation and filtration parts
+Irrigation and filtration parts

 Pressure exit, check and one-way valves

-- Lighted panel buttons
+Lighted panel buttons

-- LSR overmolding — This fabrication process provides a cost-efficient solution for complicated assemblies that require the use of a gasket, seal or fragile rubber parts.
+LSR over-molding — This fabrication process provides a cost-efficient solution for complicated assemblies that require the use of a gasket, seal or fragile rubber parts.
 This liquid silicone rubber injection molding technique can also provide components for demanding applications that require reliable performance with no room for errors.
-Along with enhanced part performance, LSR overmolding also generates significant savings in assembly costs.
-The ability to bond LSR, chemically and mechanically, to thermoplastics without the use of primers makes LSR overmolding an increasingly popular solution.
+Along with enhanced part performance, LSR over-molding also generates significant savings in assembly costs.
+The ability to bond LSR, chemically and mechanically, to thermoplastics without the use of primers makes LSR over-molding an increasingly popular solution.
 The process also works for applications that require bonding to metals, with the use of an integrated adhesive and/or mechanical bonding that can create a durable bond.

 LSR Quality Standards

-Whether it’s product design, tooling, prototying or new product build, your silicone rubber molding manufacturer must have the capabilities to satisfy the most demanding specifications and an unwavering commitment to delivering the quality you expect.
+Whether it’s product design, tooling, prototyping or new product build, your silicone rubber molding manufacturer must have the capabilities to satisfy the most demanding specifications and an unwavering commitment to delivering the quality you expect.
 The most rigorous quality assurance standards for liquid silicone rubber injection molding should include the following elements:

-- Stringent in-process inspection procedures: LSR parts receive constant monitoring for defects, damage or any other inconsistencies.
+Stringent in-process inspection procedures: LSR parts receive constant monitoring for defects, damage or any other inconsistencies.

-- Database control number: The data control number is used to assign and record the call number for the material batch of every part manufactured.
+Database control number: The data control number is used to assign and record the call number for the material batch of every part manufactured.

-- Packaged product history: This tracks each product back to manufacturing date, fabrication processes performed and the materials employed.
+Packaged product history: This tracks each product back to manufacturing date, fabrication processes performed and the materials employed.